 While decorating can be exciting and fun, it’s important to keep it functional.
 Ensuring home decor meets memory care requirements can ease day-to-day tasks while keeping dementia patients safe.

-Here are a few tips to help your loved one feel comfortable and at ease in their new memory care neighborhood.
+Here are a few tips to ensure your loved one feels comfortable and at ease in their new memory care neighborhood.

 Home Sweet Home

 Nothing says home like being in a personalized environment, and no one knows your loved one better than you do.
-Fill their room with memories and pieces of life, such as past hobbies or passions, and photographs of grandchildren, children, pets, or their partner.
+Fill their room with memories and pieces of their life, such as past hobbies or passions, and photographs of grandchildren, children, pets or their partner.